uf-mil-archive/PropaGator/server_interaction/readme.md

     s.send_buoy_info('blue')

 Where the argument is the color of the identified buoy.
-The previous called returns a boolean based on whether the server returned that the right pinger buoy was identified.
+The previous call returns a boolean based on whether the server returned that the right pinger buoy was identified.

 When all the missions have been completed, the run needs to be ended like so: